Nexosis/nexosis.github.io/_tutorials/titanic.md

 <h4 id="how-to-use-results" class="jumptarget">How to Use the Results</h4>
 Now that the model exists, a prediction endpoint is available that can be used to provide predictions.

-1. Select the `models` folder in the Nexosis Collections and click `POST /models/:modelId/predict`
+1. Open the `models` folder and click `POST /models/:modelId/predict`
  <img src="/assets/img/tutorials/titanic-postman15.png" alt="Prediction Results" style="padding: 10px;" class="img-responsive">
 2. Click Params and paste the model ID for `modelId` Value.
  <img src="/assets/img/tutorials/titanic-postman16.png" alt="Prediction Results" style="padding: 10px;" class="img-responsive">